Class File

 param name="size"

-value="X", where X is the default size of all message
+value="X", where X is the default size of all message fonts.

 DEFAULT: 24